Skip to content

 Menu

 This is not a definitive account of all LoS records.
-It almost certainly understaes the ‘taken’ number and is tainted by various issues, some of which, the ‘data caveats’ are provided here.
-However, assuming year on year recording/submission consistency by the police and the DVLA, the records give an indication of changes.
+The DVLA data almost certainly understates the ‘taken’ number as it is tainted by various issues – the ‘data caveats’.
+However, assuming year-on-year recording/submission consistency by the police and the DVLA, the records may provide a reasonable comparision.

 The figures display: